ratify-project/ratify-web/docs/plugins/verifier/notation.md

 2. `verificationCertStores`: Defines a collection of Notary Project [Trust Stores](https://github.com/notaryproject/specifications/blob/main/specs/trust-store-trust-policy.md#trust-store).
 Notary Project specification defines a [Trust Policy](https://github.com/notaryproject/notaryproject/blob/main/specs/trust-store-trust-policy.md), which is a policy construct to specify which identities and Trust Stores are trusted to produce artifacts in a verification.
 The name of KeyManagementProvider (KMP) resource(s) must be accurately provided.
 When a KMP name is specifed, the notation verifier will be configured to trust all certificates fetched from that particular KMP resource.
 Note: CLI is NOT SUPPORTED.

-> NOTE 1: `verificationCertStores` supersedes `verificationCerts` if both fields are specified.

-> NOTE 2: `verificationCertStore` is able to reference a [KeyManagementProvider](../../reference/custom%20resources/key-management-providers.md) to construct trust stores.
+> NOTE 1: `verificationCertStore` is able to reference a [KeyManagementProvider](../../reference/custom%20resources/key-management-providers.md) to construct trust stores.
 When referencing a namespaced KMP resource, ensure to include the corresponding namespace prefix, while cluster-wide KMP should be referenced by its name directly.
 Refer to [this section](../../reference/custom%20resources/key-management-providers.md#utilization-in-verifiers) for more information.

+> NOTE 2: `verificationCertStores` supersedes `verificationCerts` if both fields are specified.

+> NOTE 3: `verificationCertStores` currently supported values for `trust-store-type` are `ca`, `signingAuthority` and `tsa`.
+This change is backward compatible, the implementation supports both old CRs, which contain no trust store type, and new CRs.
+By default, `ca:certs` is the trust store specified and the `certs` suffix corresponds to the `certs` certification collection listed in the `verificationCertStores` section.

 > **WARNING!**: Starting in Ratify v1.2.0, the `KeyManagementProvider` resource replaces `CertificateStore`.
 It is NOT recommended to use both `CertificateStore` and `KeyManagementProvider` resources together.
 If using helm to upgrade Ratify, please make sure to delete any existing `CertificateStore` resources.
 For self-managed `CertificateStore` resources, users should migrate to the equivalent `KeyManagementProvider`.
 If migration is not possible and both resources must exist together, please make sure to use DIFFERENT names for each resource type.
 Ratify is configured to prefer `KMP` resources when a matching `CertificateStore` with same name is found.